FILPAC - Software to Power your Politics

 Lists, lists, lists.

 Pull together all the lists you have collected and get them into a central database.
-(Might we suggest the Filpac system?)
 Potential helpers.
 Sign locations.
 Donor lists.
 Constituent contacts.
 Community organizations.
 Professional associations.
 This helps you establish the “360-degree” view of voters in your district.
 Data-entry is a daunting job but manageable.
 Most electronic lists, such as Excel spreadsheets, can be imported directly into your Filpac database.
 To manage the data entry you can install remote Filpac databases on volunteers' home computers from where they can upload their work, or you can take advantage of the several web options enabling them to access your system directly.

 If you're running for the state legislature, you should be able to get a user name and password from your Republican caucus committee.
 Otherwise call your Republican county chairman.